 was one of those, "Well, huh!," moments for me when I read in a story

 reference to a problem in hardware was not by U.S. Navy Admiral Grace

-Their finding of a dead moth - a 'bug' - in a Harvard University computer is legend,
+Their finding of a dead moth - a 'bug' - in a Harvard University computer

-none other than Thomas Edison who may have originally used the
+it was none other than Thomas Edison who may have originally used the

 on Women (a popular indictment of convenience these days) for denying

 regularly referred to technical problems as bugs.
-"In
+"In 1873 Edison first

-transmit and receive up to four separate telegrams on a single wire simultaneously."
+on a single wire simultaneously."
 Edison even devised what he called

 'bug traps' to isolate troublesome portions of circuits and mechanisms.

 These photos and text excerpts are from the

-U.S. Navy website
+U.S. Navy website (public domain content)

-Grace M. Hopper, USNR,
+Grace M. Hopper, USNR

-Special Assistant to the Commander, Naval Data Automation Command.
+Special Assistant to the Commander, Naval

-North Island, California, 27 September 1985.
+Station, North Island, California, 27 September 1985.

 First "Computer Bug"

 Relay # 70, Panel F, of the Mark II Aiken Relay Calculator while it

 was being tested at Harvard University, 9 September 1947.
 The operators

 case of bug being found".
 They put out the word that they had "debugged"

 In 1988, the log, with the moth still taped by the entry,

 was in the Naval Surface Warfare Center Computer Museum at Dahlgren,

 Courtesy of the Naval Surface Warfare Center, Dahlgren,

 Posted August 29, 2013